MicrosoftDocs/defender-docs/defender-xdr/autoad-results.md

 **Applies to:**
 - Microsoft Defender XDR

-When an automatic attack disruption triggers in Microsoft Defender XDR, The details about the risk and the containment status of compromised assets are available during and after the process.
-You can view these on the incident page, which provides the full details of the attack and the up-to-date status of associated assets.
+When an automatic attack disruption triggers in Microsoft Defender XDR, the details about the risk and the containment status of compromised assets are available during and after the process.
+You can view the details on the incident page, which provides the full details of the attack and the up-to-date status of associated assets.

 ## Review the incident graph

-Microsoft Defender XDR automatic attack disruption is built-in in the incident view.
+Microsoft Defender XDR automatic attack disruption is built in in the incident view.
 Review the incident graph to get the entire attack story and assess the attack disruption impact and status.

 Here are some examples of what it looks like: